FKNNR is registered as a charity (number 1122293).

 as the deliberate piercing of the dam by British Waterways.

-The Peafield site in 1884 comprised two fields belonging to Wychall Farm.
+The Peafields in 1884 comprised two fields to the west of Popes Lane, belonging to Wychall Farm.
 This farm was on the site now occupied by St. Thomas Aquinas Catholic High School.
 By 1904 the northern half had become a nursery while the southern half remained as farmland.
-Birmingham City Council took ownership of the site in 1964 at which time the northern half was converted into public allotments.
-These allotments remained in use until the 1980s when the land was turned over to the Parks Department and managed as a Public Open Space.
+Birmingham City Council took ownership of the site in 1964, at which time the northern half was converted into public allotments.
+These allotments remained in use until the 1980s when the land was transferred to the Parks Department and managed as a Public Open Space.

-Merecroft Pool was dug in about 1900 and is retained by an earth dam; it seems to have been a pleasure and boating lake, as can be seen from the photo.
-In the original image the St. Nicolas church tower can be seen through the trees above the boat.
-On the skyline to the left St Agnes Church, Cotteridge is also faintly seen, which dates the photo.
-The pool is home to a colony of freshwater Swan Mussels, and provides a habitat for waterfowl and Daubenton's bats
+Merecroft Pool was created in about 1900 and is retained by an earth dam; it seems to have been a pleasure and boating lake, as can be seen from the photo.
+In the original image it is possible to make out the St. Nicolas church tower through the trees above the boat.
+On the skyline to the left, St Agnes Church, Cotteridge is also faintly seen, which dates the photo.
+The pool was once used by the City to re-stock fish for its other lakes.
+But fishing is no longer permitted here!
+The lake is also home to a colony of freshwater Swan Mussels, and provides a habitat for waterfowl and Daubenton's bats.